 - Gratitude: The first and foremost thing that comes to the mind whenever we talk about Chhath Puja is expressing gratitude to the Sun God.
 During this festival, devotees observe a three-day fast by abstaining from food and water and bath in the holy water of the Yamuna river.

 - Connection with nature: Another essential significance of the festival is that it makes humans deeply connected with nature.
-The commonly practiced rituals involved in Chhath Puja involve offering prayers to the rising and setting sun which reflects its essential role in our well-being.
+The commonly practised rituals involved in Chhath Puja involve offering prayers to the rising and setting sun which reflects its essential role in our well-being.

 - Strengthening community bonds: Chhath Puja brings together families and the entire community which subsequently fosters a sense of unity and togetherness.

 - Seeking blessings: Apart from expressing gratitude, devotees also seek blessings from the Sun god of the Hindu community.
-They wish for prosperity, good health, success, and overall well-being of their family.
+They wish for prosperity, good health, success, and the overall well-being of their family.

 Rituals of Chhath Puja